-Here are some best multicultural stories for 2 year-olds.
+Here are some of the best multicultural books for toddlers.
 They are titles that will enrich their growing vocabulary and understanding of the world.

 We all know that a 24-month-old generally has less of an attention for a story than a 35-month-old, but yet they are both 2 year-olds.
 This list contains books that will appeal to both ends of the spectrum.